nimobeeren/yt-music-dl/readme.md

 * `youtube-dl`

 Install these dependencies by typing `sudo pip3 install <package name>`.
 The program will not function correctly without them.

+The Python library `youtube-dl` uses ffmpeg or avconv to convert the video to audio.
+You will need to install at least one of these.
+On Raspbian, installing `libav-tools` will do the job.

 ## Usage